Second Opinion Chapter 2: A Prequel

 "Operating Room C. Maybe they'll get some use out of him if they don't put him out of his misery."

-A wing of Clare's followers broke off and quietly did as they were told.
-By the time this smaller group was lifting the gurney, Clare had moved to the next candidate.
+A wing of Claire's followers broke off and quietly did as they were told.
+By the time this smaller group was lifting the gurney, Claire had moved to the next candidate.

 "This will do.
 Have him processed with the other."

 Another pair of medics nodded and followed their orders.
-Clare let them to their task as she resumed forward, passing the closest prisoner with a disappointed sigh.
+Claire let them to their task as she resumed forward, passing the closest prisoner with a disappointed sigh.

 "Who's this pretty little thing?"

-One of the servants answered Clare's inquiry from over her shoulder.
+One of the servants answered Claire's inquiry from over her shoulder.

 "The rebels were calling her 'Melissa' during the battle."